kstenerud/concise-encoding/ce-structure.md

 **Note**: The following types also use array-style encoding (with byte elements), but are not considered arrays:

  * [Media](#media) encapsulates other data formats with well-known media types (which can thus be automatically passed by the application to an appropriate codec).
-Elements of a media array are always bytes, regardless of the actual data the bytes represent.
+Elements of a media "array" are always bytes, regardless of the actual data the bytes represent.
  * [Custom types (binary form)](#custom-type-forms) represent custom data structures that only a custom codec designed for them will understand.
-Elements of a custom type array are always bytes, regardless of the actual data the bytes represent.
+Elements of a custom type "array" are always bytes, regardless of the actual data the bytes represent.

 **Examples (in [CTE](cte-specification.md))**: